isaacbernat/presentations/optimise/pycon_se_2019_version/final.md

 ---

-## Methodology
-### `WHILE` not is_acceptable(performance):
-#### 0. Analyze performance of current code.
-#### 1. Apply ONE optimization.
-#### 2. Check correctness of results.
-#### 3. Analyze performance of the new version.
-#### 4. Decide if the optimization should be included.

-???

-Self-explanatory

----

 ## Specials thanks: `github.com/isaacbernat`
 ### Mattias Johansson, Ivbar, LOGEX Group; `github.com/folkol`
 ### David Garcia Villalba, Zhilabs, Samsung; `github.com/dagavi`

 "Programmers waste enormous amounts of time thinking about, or worrying about, the speed of noncritical parts of their programs, and these attempts at efficiency actually have a strong negative impact when debugging and maintenance are considered.
 We should **forget about small efficiencies, say about 97% of the time**: premature optimization is the root of all evil.
-Yet we should **not pass** up our opportunities in **that critical 3%"** - *Knuth, 1974*
+Yet we should **not pass** up our opportunities in **that critical 3%"** - *D. Knuth, 1974*

-"It is often a mistake to make **a priori judgements** about what parts of a program are really critical..." - *Knuth, 1974*
+"It is often a mistake to make **a priori judgements** about what parts of a program are really critical..." - *D. Knuth, 1974*

-"In established engineering disciplines **a 12 % improvement**, easily obtained, **is never considered marginal** and I believe the same viewpoint should prevail in software engineering" - *Knuth, 1974*
+"In established engineering disciplines **a 12 % improvement**, easily obtained, **is never considered marginal** and I believe the same viewpoint should prevail in software engineering" - *D. Knuth, 1974*

 ["Structured Programming with go to Statements"](https://web.archive.org/web/20131023061601/http://cs.sjsu.edu/~mak/CS185C/KnuthStructuredProgrammingGoTo.pdf) (page 8 of the pdf)